Course No. 9032

 After reading Chapter 5, participants will be able to:

-2. Determine the former treatment of ticket purchases, recognize the percentage reduction restriction for meals, specify the application of the former 2% deduction limit and determine an “entertainment facility” stating related deductible costs.
+- Define the disallowed “entertainment” recognizing the importance of the remaining statutory exceptions, specify the application of the percentage reduction rule, and determine an “entertainment facility” stating related deductible costs.

-3. Identify substantiation, recordkeeping, reimbursement, and reporting requirements recognizing variations in methods and determine how to itemize non-reimbursed employee expenses and specify the special reporting rules for self-employed persons and employers.
+- Identify substantiation, recordkeeping, reimbursement, and reporting requirements, recognizing variations in methods and specify the special reporting rules for self-employed persons and employers.

 At the start of Chapter 6, participants should identify the following topics for study: